The FACT-Driven Hiring System includes:

 - reference checks

-The process of reviewing resumes can be cumbersome for some companies.
+The process of reviewing resumes can be cumbersome for some hiring managers.
 You may be bombarded with so many that it seems impossible to get through them all.
-On the other end of that, you may not have enough to sort through to establish any kind of baseline or talent pool from which you want to draw.
+At minimum it is a pretty tedious task!
+On the other end, you may not have enough to sort through to establish any kind of baseline or talent-pool from which you want to draw.
 In any case, there are some key steps to reviewing a resume that you must consider:

 - Read them from the bottom up

-- What was their professional journey and what did they learn along the way?
+- Identify their professional journey and what they learned along the way

 - Look for significant achievements or training

-When reviewing a resume, we are concerned with the idea of how the candidate arrived where they are today.
+When reviewing a resume, you want to learn how the candidate arrived where they are today.
 Understanding their timeline of experience and achievement will help you better evaluate the candidate in relation to your candidate scorecard.

 - What you achieved

-- How that experience lead you to the next experience
+- How that experience led you to the next experience

 - What motivated you to take on the next challenge

-- Where you are today because of those decisions and as a result of those achievements
+- Where are you today because of those decisions and achievements